teddytennant/biomed-chat/README.md

 - Mock responses maintain the same format and quality as AI responses.

 ## Coming soon:
+- Progress UI for download size and throughput
-- Fine tuned model for verifying outputs from Grok 4
+- Optional CPU-only distilled model path for lower-end hardware